Bhomik/SemanticHumanMatting/README.md

 I have taken 473x473 as input and output is 320x320 for the full image.
 No cropping has been done at present.
 We can add cropping, horizontal flipping as done in paper.

+### End-to-end Network

+The whole network is made as one and input image is taken of size 473x473 and output is of shape 320x320. training is done with standard parameters like batch size = 2, epochs = 30 .
+Please change it as per your requirements.